tkhq/qos/docs/guide_dev.md

 ### Mock NSM Behavior

 The mock NSM:
-- Returns a **hardcoded** attestation document (from `qos_nsm/src/static/mock_attestation_doc`)
+- Returns a fresh, parseable attestation document for each request
+- Preserves request `user_data`, `nonce`, and `public_key` fields in the document
-- Uses **hardcoded PCR values** (all defined in `qos_nsm/src/mock.rs`)
+- Uses deterministic mock PCR values (all defined in `qos_nsm/src/mock.rs`)
 - Uses a **fixed timestamp** (unless `mock_realtime` feature is enabled)
-- Does not perform real cryptographic attestation
+- Does not produce AWS Nitro PKI-signed attestation documents

 ### Why --unsafe-eph-path-override?

 The boot flow requires the enclave side to have the ephemeral private key and the client side to have the associated public key.
 We typically embed the ephemeral public key in the attestation document: clients are expected to verify the attestation document before using the ephemeral public key.
-Locally, we cannot generate attestation documents, so we return a hardcoded mock attestation document.
-The mock attestation document contains an **invalid** ephemeral public key, and even if it was valid we would not have access to the associated private key.
+Locally, `DynamicMockNsm` embeds the request public key in a parseable mock attestation document, but the document is not AWS-root-verifiable.

 The `--unsafe-eph-path-override` flag tells the client to:
 1. **Ignore** the public key from the attestation document